Donika Kadaj Bujupi: Vetëvendosje (2016–18)

-Kadaj Bujupi resigned from the AAK in March 2016, after the party's decision to end its support for the tear gas protests, and joined Vetëvendosje shortly thereafter.
+Kadaj Bujupi resigned from the AAK in March 2016, after the party's decision to end its participation in the tear gas protests, and joined Vetëvendosje shortly thereafter.
 In 2016–17, she was a member of the stabilization and association committee and the committee on European integration.

 She appeared in the ninth position on Vetëvendosje's list in the 2017 Kosovan parliamentary election, finished tenth among the party's candidates, and was re-elected when the list won thirty-two seats.
 A PDK–AAK coalition won the election, and Vetëvendosje emerged as the largest party in opposition.

 In January 2018, Kadaj Bujupi and fellow Vetëvendosje parliamentarians Albin Kurti, Albulena Haxhiu, and Faton Topalli received suspended sentences of up to eighteen months for their previous actions in the Kosovo parliament.
-Under the terms of the ruling, they would avoid jail time if they did not commit the same crime for a two-year probation period.
+Under the terms of the ruling, they would not be required to serve jail time if they refrained from committing the same crime for a two-year probationary period.

 Return to the Alliance for the Future of Kosovo (2018–2021)

 Vetëvendosje experienced serious internal divisions after Albin Kurti was chosen as party leader in January 2018, and in March of that year Kadaj Bujupi returned to the AAK.
-The party was part of Kosovo's coalition government at this time, and she served as a government supporter.
+The party was part of Kosovo's coalition government at this time, and she served as a government supporter in the legislature.
 Kadaj Bujupi was a member of the European integration committee and a commission of inquiry on expenses by the presidency and the government of Kosovo.

 Kadaj Bujupi appeared in the ninth position on the AAK's list for the 2019 parliamentary election.
 On this occasion, she finished in twenty-first place.
-The party won thirteen seats, and, due to the ongoing requirement for one-third female representation, she received the party's final assembly mandate.
+The party won thirteen seats, and, due to the requirement for one-third female representation, she received the party's final assembly mandate.
 She served on the committee on legislation, mandates, immunities, rules of procedure of the assembly, and oversight of the anti-corruption agency.

-Vetëvendosje won the 2019 election, and Albin Kurti formed a new coalition ministry with the LDK, while the AAK once again served in opposition.
-Kurti's first administration fell from power in 2020, and the LDK and AAK afterward formed a new coalition government.
+Vetëvendosje won the 2019 election; Albin Kurti formed a new coalition ministry afterward with the LDK, and the AAK once again served in opposition.
+Kurti's first administration fell from power in 2020, after which the LDK and AAK formed a new coalition government.
 Kadaj Bujupi did not personally support the coalition and abstained from voting for LDK leader Avdullah Hoti as prime minister.
 She was not a candidate in the 2021 parliamentary election.